dsagman/picat/readme_hakank_comments4.md

 CP finds feasible values for decision variables by searching through and reducing the domains of those variables via algorithmic techniques such as: breadth and depth-first search, tabling (memoization), backtracking, refinement, perturbation, constraint propogation, combinatorics, unification, and other heuristics.

 The `cp` module has been more the sufficient for all of the Advent of Code problems in this text and it's been the main one I use.
 It also has the most option to adjust the search strategy.

+hakank4: Have you compared with the SAT solver for these AoC problems?
+For harder problems, SAT might be quite faster.

 Here's the scoop copied right out of the manual: